-A California native of a small central valley agricultural community, Traci Des Jardins has been a part of the San Francisco food community for 25 years and has opened many great San Francisco restaurants.
-She currently runs a diverse group of eateries, including her iconic Jardinière, the Ferry Building-located Mijita Cocina Mexicana and Public House in Oracle Park.
+A California native of a small Central Valley agricultural community, Traci Des Jardins has been a part of the San Francisco food community for more than 30 years, opening several award-winning restaurants.
+She currently runs a diverse group of eateries including Mijita Cocina Mexicana in the Ferry Building and Public House in Oracle Park, which serves classic American fare.

-Three of Traci’s ventures -- The Commissary, Arguello and TRANSIT -- are located in the Presidio in San Francisco in a newly formed partnership with the Presidio Trust and Bon Appétit Management Company.
-They also offer catering, under Presidio Foods Catering, in a number of amazing venues in the Presidio.
+Des Jardins’ newer ventures, The Commissary, Arguello, and TRANSIT Cafe are located in Presidio in San Francisco, in partnership with the Presidio Trust and Bon Appétit Management Company.
+They also offer catering, under Presidio Foods Catering, in a number of amazing venues throughout the Presidio.